JCallico/markdown-site-builder-dot-net/Readme.md

-# Markdown Site Kit
+# Markdown Site Builder

-Markdown Site Kit will be a multi-platform, multi-tenant and convention based website rendering engine using Markdown files as source.
+Markdown Site Builder will be a multi-platform, multi-tenant and convention based website rendering engine using Markdown files as source.

 ## Idea